whomydee/sound-sentry/README.md

 ./install.sh
 ```

-The installation script installs blueutil, copies the necessary files, and sets up a launch daemon for automatic execution.
+The installation script installs blueutil, copies the necessary files, and sets up as a launch agent for running as launch daemon at startup.

 ## Usage ℹ️
 Once installed, the SoundSentry will check and display information about your paired JBL device every 10 minutes.
 If no paired JBL device is found, it exits.